Difference Between Claritas and IMC

 - The syllabus of IMC is very much precise.
 You don’t need to study any subject.
 There are only 2 units.
-Out of which there are total 17 topics.
+Out of which there is a total of 17 topics.
 You can study at your own pace.
-Only thing is you need to sit for exam within one year of the registration date.
+The only thing is you need to sit for the exam within one year of the registration date.

-- You will see that IMC doesn’t only teach you about investment; it also covers management studies as well.
+- You will see that IMC doesn’t only teach you about investment; it also covers management studies.
 Knowing about investment is not enough.
 You need to know how to manage things in a professional setting as well.
-So, IMC is a culmination of both the course which makes it unique and attractive to its students.
+So, IMC is a culmination of both the course, making it unique and attractive to its students.